nicolasandradevillamil/NLU-Homework/README.md

 ## Part 1: Dataset exploration (1 point)

 For this part, review the [explore_dataset.py](explore_dataset.py) and [preprocessing.py](preprocessing.py) codes.
 Observe that [explore_dataset.py](explore_dataset.py) uses the [datasets](https://huggingface.co/docs/datasets/index) library.
 It loads the dataset directly from the Huggingface hub!
 Your first task is to explore this dataset that you will use to train the language models.
-Answer the following questions, you may edit [explore_dataset.py](explore_dataset.py) in order to answer.
+Answer the following questions.
+You may edit [explore_dataset.py](explore_dataset.py) in order to answer.

 **How many recipes does this dataset have in total?
 How many are in the train and test sets?**